sjhiggs/support/infra/kafka/openshift/kafka-scram-sha-client-auth/README.md

-# Simple TLS client authentication
+# Simple SCRAM-SHA-512 client authentication

 Example of a basic config with SCRAM-SHA-512 authentication and authorization to a topic.
 Meets the following requirements: